mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ```

 This is called **partial function application**: you already specified some of the arguments that your function will accept, and you'll pass in the rest of the arguments later.
+This allows you to take generic functions and specialise them for repeated use.

 ### How to do partial function application in Python